-Graduation arrived, and after enlisting, Bill was assigned a tour of duty in Japan.
-Once he was gone, Deb began to realize that she was starting to feel differently about him.
+Then graduation arrived.
+Bill enlisted, and was assigned a tour of duty in Japan.
+Once he was gone, Deb realized she was starting to feel differently about him.

 Military life was tough on their relationship.
 Deborah held down the fort at home, but it wasn’t easy, especially since they lived far away from her family.
 And with Desert Storm constantly on the news, it was impossible not to worry.
 “You prayed you’d never get that knock on the door that would be followed by unimaginable news,” she remembers.

 Every time Bill returned home after deployment, they were so happy to be reunited.
 But a couple weeks in, problems always started to surface.
 It wasn’t that they didn’t love each other.
 It was just that, after so much time spent apart, they didn’t know how to be together.

 Deborah had learned to handle things at home, and it was hard for her to let someone else help … even if it was her husband.

 “I am very much a take-charge person,” she admits.
 “It was difficult for Bill when he came back because he’d want to do things to help.
 I had to learn to let go a little.”

 “She was used to doing everything,” Bill adds.
 “I was thinking, ‘What do you need me for?’”

 Deborah knew they weren’t in a great place in their relationship, but she held out hope.
 “I kept thinking if we can just get to … here,” she says.
 Unfortunately, here always seemed to be just out of reach.
 “I had to stop doing that.
 There was always another hurdle.”

 After the military, Bill went into law enforcement.
 Then a second baby came.
 And though it was great to have him home, the danger inherent in his work felt even more up close and personal.